cloudify-cosmo/docs.getcloudify.org/content/trial_getting_started/set_trial_manager/install_with_helm.md

 +++
-title = "Cloudify as a Kubernetes Service" description = "Deploy Cloudify to Kubernetes cluster with our Helm chart" weight = 8 alwaysopen = false
+title = "Cloudify as a Kubernetes Service" description = "Deploy Cloudify to the Kubernetes cluster with our Helm chart" weight = 8 alwaysopen = false
 +++

 {{%children style="h2" description="true"%}}

-The {{< param cfy_manager_name >}} may be installed on Kubernetes cluster using the official [Helm chart](https://github.com/cloudify-cosmo/cloudify-helm).
+The {{< param cfy_manager_name >}} may be installed on the Kubernetes cluster using the official [Helm chart](https://github.com/cloudify-cosmo/cloudify-helm).
 There are two options for installation: the All In One (AIO) chart and the Cloudify Manager Worker chart.
 Each option is described in more detail below.

 ## Prerequisites
 To use the official Helm charts, you will need:

 * An existing Kubernetes cluster to deploy the charts into
-* The [Helm package manager](https://helm.sh/) installed and configured to talk with your cluster
+* The [Helm package manager](https://helm.sh/) is installed and configured to talk with your cluster

 ## {{< param company_name >}} AIO Helm chart (Community Version)